HerrGustav/elm-slide/notes.md

   - The cool thing about this pattern is: You always need to return for every possible case, that means you almost always need a default return case, which is expressed by `_-> `.
 This means, you can always be sure to cover every case.
   - There are no "break" commands, and also no fall-through like in js.
-  - If you listed are possible arguments like so, you don't need to specify a default return.
-Elm knows in this case already that you have only three possible cases defined by the custom type, which tells elm that all cases are covered.
+  - If you listed all possible arguments like so, you don't need to specify a default return.
+Elm knows in this case already that you have e.g. only three possible cases defined by the custom type, which tells elm that all cases are covered.

   ```elm
      parseArgument someType =